Close

 Ask Me No Questions by Shelley Noble

-opens in a new windowImage Placeholder of - 82“For many of us, there’s nothing more soothing than the opening theme to Downton Abbey.
+Image Placeholder of - 4“For many of us, there’s nothing more soothing than the opening theme to Downton Abbey.
 Now that the series is finished and the movie has come and gone, we need something to fill the Crawley-shaped hole in our hearts and comfort us the way the show used to.
 Not to worry, friends.
 Shelley Noble’s Lady Dunbridge Mysteries will more than suffice.
 When we first meet her in Ask Me No Questions, Lady Dunbridge is not about to let a little thing like the death of her husband ruin her social life.
 She’s ready to take the dazzling world of Gilded Age Manhattan by storm.
 From the decadence of high society balls to the underbelly of Belmont horse racing, romance, murder, and scandals abound.
 Someone simply must do something.
 And Lady Dunbridge is happy to oblige.”

 Alison Bunis, Marketing Assistant